ThePhoenix77/Android_Virtual_Assistant/README.md

 1. Launch the Virtual Assistant app on your Android device.

-2. Speak or type your commands to interact with the virtual assistant.
+2. Type your commands to interact with the virtual assistant.

 3. Enjoy the seamless and intelligent responses generated with the power of OpenAI.